|

 If you have to ask yourself whether you should disclose

-something, you've just answered your own question: "YES, disclose it!!"
+something, generally speaking, you've just answered your own question: "YES, disclose it!!"

 If you forgot to include something in your initial disclosure papers,